Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 28. What is Similarity learing?
 #### 29. What is Feature encoding?
 How Autoencoder neural network work?
 #### 30 Does ML have a limit?
 What those limits maybe?
 #### 31 What does the word naive in the name of Naive Bayes family of algorithms stand for?
+#### 32. Describe various strategies to handle an imbalanced dataset, How would you tackle it?